Running Restore

 If the selected recovery location includes multiple hosts, datastores and networks, Orchestrator will use the round-robin algorithm to restore machines added to the plan.
 For more information, see How Orchestrator Places VMs During Restore.

-- At the Malware Scan step, choose whether you want to check restore points created for machines included in the plan for malware flags.
+1. In the Malware detection section, choose whether you want to check restore points created for machines included in the plan for malware flags.
 When restoring to a VMware vSphere environment, you can also decide whether you want to scan these restore points with antivirus software, YARA rules or both.

-By default, Orchestrator checks a maximum of 10 recently created restore points for each machine.
+By default, Orchestrator checks the most recent restore point on each machine.
 If all the restore points are infected, Orchestrator restores the machine to the selected recovery location without connecting it to any network.
 However, you can instruct Orchestrator to halt the plan and cancel the restore operation if no clean restore point is found.

 For more information on how Orchestrator performs malware scan, see Overview.